I remember it like it was yesterday…

 Time for New Counter Tops!

 This was one of the harder items for us to decide on.
 My husband wanted a matte gray counter while I wanted something with veins and texture.
 One thing we could agree on was that we wanted quartz counters.
 After much deliberation and a compromise we found a soft gray quartz counter with dark gray and almost a hint of purple veining.
 I couldn’t be happier with how they turned out!!
-We kept our existing sink and faucet because they were fairly new and we didn’t see the need in spending money on something that didn’t have to be switched out.
+We kept our existing sink and faucet because they were fairly new and we didn’t see the need in spending money on something that wasn’t necessary.

 The final step was to install the backsplash.
 It didn’t take much for me to decide that I wanted to do a subway tile backsplash but I kept going back and forth on if I should do it in a herringbone or traditional pattern.
 My husband was not excited about the idea of doing a herringbone style at all.
 I ended up opting for a traditional pattern simply because I wanted to ensure that it didn’t go out of style within the next 10 years or so.
 To break up all the white I chose a dark gray grout color and we did a thicker grout line.
 I think this really helped tie in some of the darker elements, such as the floors and oil rubbed bronze hardware that we kept.